Office of the Solicitor-GeneralServing the needs of the community

 This office serves all the citizens of Bibb County.
 More particularly, the office strives to protect victims of misdemeanor crimes, aid law enforcement, and seek equal justice in all such matters.

 These offenses are investigated; victims and other witnesses are interviewed; cases are prosecuted through jury and non-jury trials; pleas are negotiated; and some cases are dismissed by the prosecutors because of evidentiary problems.

-COURT CALENDARS: Criminal court calendars for pleas, arraignments and non-jury trials are prepared by the Solicitor-General’s office and are typically completed two-three days before scheduled court dates.
+COURT CALENDARS: Criminal court calendars for pleas, arraignments and non-jury trials are prepared by the Solicitor-General’s office and are typically completed two to three days before scheduled court dates.
 Jury trial calendars are prepared at least three to four weeks prior to the call of the calendar.
-Cases may be added by the parties or their attorneys notwithstanding the completion of the calendar.
+Cases may be added by the parties or their attorneys, notwithstanding the completion of the calendar.

 - Not all citations require a court appearance.

 - If your citation is payable, the court date on the ticket is the day that the fine is due.